 In the second step, we compute the expected number of occurrences of a tag in a park $\hat{n}_{\{tag|park\}}$, by multiplying the relative frequency with the number of tags of this park.

 Finally, we compute the ratio between the actual number of occurrences and the expected number of occurrences:

 This provides us with a relative importance of each tag in each park.
-A value close to 1 means that this tag is occurring at an average rate, whereas values higher than 1 indicates that this certain tag is occurring more frequently than expected.
-To clean the resulting, we have removed English and French Stop words, as well as irrelevant tags, such as ``France'', ``Paris'', ``park'', as well as Flickr-specific tags referring to photography techniques (``black \& white'', ``square format'', ``hdr'' and synonyms thereof.
-Finally, as it is common that in addition to the geo-coordinates, the images get tagged with the name of a location, we removed all tags, that had a value above 1 in exactly one park leading (e.g., ``jardinduluxembourg'', ``champdemars'', ``jardindesplantes'').
-Note that ``toureiffel'' (and synonyms) were not removed in this step, as they had a relative importance over 1 in both Champ de Mars and in the Jardins du Trocadéro.
+A value close to 1 means that this tag is occurring at an average rate, whereas values higher than 1 indicate that a tag is occurring more frequently than expected.
+To clean the results, we remove English and French stop words, as well as irrelevant tags, such as ``France'', ``Paris'', ``park'', as well as Flickr-specific tags referring to photography techniques (``black \& white'', ``square format'', ``hdr'' and synonyms thereof).
+Finally, as it is common that in addition to the geo-coordinates, the images get tagged with the name of a location, we remove all tags that have a value above 1 in exactly one park (e.g., ``jardinduluxembourg'', ``champdemars'', ``jardindesplantes'').
+Note that ``toureiffel'' (and synonyms) are not removed in this step, as they have a relative importance over 1 in both Champ de Mars and in the Jardins du Trocadéro.